-Located in Arlington, Texas, Globe Life Park is a ballpark featuring elements of some of baseball’s classic ballparks and provides one of the best game-day experiences for fans.
+Located in Arlington, Texas, Globe Life Park was a ballpark featuring elements of some of baseball’s classic ballparks and provides one of the best game-day experiences for fans.
 With an aging Arlington Stadium a new ballpark for the Texas Rangers needed to be built.
 The team began lobbying for a new stadium in the late 1980s and on October 24, 1990, an agreement between the Texas Rangers and the City of Arlington was reached to construct a new stadium.
 Constructed just a quarter-mile from Arlington Stadium, construction began April 24, 1992 and only took 23 months for the ballpark to be built.
 Originally named the Ballpark in Arlington, the Rangers played their first game at the ballpark on April 11, 1994 against the Milwaukee Brewers.
 In May 2004, Ameriquest Mortgage Company bought the naming rights to the ballpark for $75 million over 30 years, giving the ballpark the name, Ameriquest Field in Arlington.
 However in March 2007, the team announced that they had ended their naming rights deal with Ameriquest and renamed the ballpark, Rangers Ballpark in Arlington.
 In February 2014 the Rangers announced they had reached an agreement with Globe Life insurance for the naming rights to the stadium over 10 years, thus it was named Globe Life Park at Arlington.

-Over the past three off-seasons the Rangers have spent $35 million on improvements and renovations to the ballpark.
 After the 2010 season, the audio and video systems were upgraded that included the 5,000 square-foot HD video board.
 Before the 2012 season a 23,000 square-foot indoor, air-conditioned space, that includes a two story restaurant and sports bar, a kid’s zone and a 100 seat Batter’s Eye Club was added in centerfield.
 Aluminum bleachers, originally from Arlington Stadium, on both sides of Greene’s Hill were replaced with traditional ballpark seats lowering the total seating capacity by 600.
 The visitors bullpen was also reconfigured to run parallel to the left centerfield wall.
 The latest additions, completed before the 2013 season, include an expanded homeplate club, the Capital One Club, adding a row of seats directly behind homeplate, expanding the dugouts and adding a new Rangers merchandise store.